Not sure if Take 5 is right for you?

 Potential Mitigations

-- When speaking with long-term franchisees, asking about their experiences under any previous ownership structures can provide valuable historical context.
+• Asking long-tenured franchisees about their experience under any previous ownership can provide valuable insight.

 Pattern of Litigation